eymengunay/wunderlist-php-sdk/README.md

-Wunderlist PHP SDK
+Wunderlist 1 PHP SDK
 =============

-Unofficial PHP SDK for Wunderlist
+Unofficial PHP SDK for Wunderlist 1

+### Warning: This is not for Wunderlist 2!
+It is an old experiment with Wunderlist 1.

 Quickstart
 -------